nmiles/azure-python-ha-nva-fo/README.md

     3. Monitor the Azure function app logs to ensure that a failover is performed.

     4. Confirm that traffic is now flowing through the secondary NVA (FW2) to internal applications.

+    5. Restart the primary and check the failback is performed.

 ## Next steps